xcdl/xcdl-js/README.md

 ## Run

+### generate-xpdsc

-The only command implemented is `generate-xpdsc`, to extract content from the CMSIS .pdsc files and store in JSON.
+The only command implemented is `generate-xpdsc`, to extract content from a CMSIS .PDSC file and store it in JSON, to be included in XCDL packages.

 ```
 xcdl-js generate-xpdsc -i pdsc -o json
 ```

 ## Publish